 Shampoo by using the pads of your fingers (not the nails) to create lather on your scalp.
 Sulfate free shampoos don’t generally produce much lather but are still cleansing.
 Rinse and repeat.
 Be sure to rinse all the shampoo until the water runs clear.

 Squeeze water from the hair and apply conditioner to the ends and comb through.
 Rinse.

 Each client has his or her own individual degrees of dandruff.
-We recommend “Scalp Therapy” from Malibu Wellness and the Organics line of shampoo from Circle Of Friends.
+We recommend “Scalp Therapy” from Malibu Wellness.

 Causes are common and best explained by the staff at Mayo Clinic.